ehmicky/autoserver/docs/client/protocols/http.md

     will be set with `rel` `first`, `last`, `prev` and/or `next`.
 The header contains the full URI to retrieve the first, last, previous or next batch, as opposed to `metadata.pages` which only contain the cursor tokens.

+# Error responses

+The HTTP status code of error responses depends on the [error type](../request/error.md#error-types).
+See the previous link for a list of the status codes used.